9

 What is a Noun Phrase?

-To identify noun phrases and understand how Judean handles articles and adjectives differently than English.
+Identify noun phrases, understand how Judean handles articles and adjectives differently than English, and learn to recognize masculine and feminine nouns.

 Types of Noun Phrases